Please enter your name, email and zip code below to sign up!

 To support the local year-round outreach & ministry of The Salvation Army, financial contributions can be sent to The Salvation Army, P.O Box 9685 in Springfield MO 65801-9685, by calling 1-800-SAL-ARMY or by donating online here – 82¢ of every dollar goes directly toward local programs & services that help Ozarks residents in need.

-The Salvation Army is led by officers — ordained ministers — who supervise the many programs and services provided in your area.
-They also serve as administrators, counselors and youth leaders.
-At the Salvation Army Springfield, Majors Jon and Kris Augenstein are your primary point of contacts for questions, comments or requests for assistance.
+The Salvation Army is led by Corps Officers — ordained ministers — who supervise the many programs and services provided in your area.
+They also serve as administrators, counselors, and youth leaders.

 (417) 862-5509 ext.
 110